Defining Models

 Models

-The below Kye script defines a User
+The below Kye script defines a User table.
+Table names must be uppercased.

 User(id)(username) {